rust-lang/std-dev-guide/src/feature-lifecycle/stabilization.md

 0. If applicable, change `#[rustc_const_unstable(...)]` to `#[rustc_const_stable(since = "version")]`.
 0. Open a PR against `rust-lang/rust`.
    - Add the appropriate labels: `@rustbot modify labels: +T-libs-api`.
-   - Link to the tracking issue and say "Closes #XXXXX".
+   - Link to the tracking issue by adding "Closes #XXXXX".

 You can see an example of stabilizing a feature with [tracking issue #81656 with FCP](https://github.com/rust-lang/rust/issues/81656) and the associated [implementation PR #84642](https://github.com/rust-lang/rust/pull/84642).